OpenInternet/System_Administrator_Guide_Text/en/best_practices/budgeting_for_security/index.md

 - Reduction of spam
 - Use of licensed software
 - Ability of staff to better respond to viruses, malware and social engineering attacks, leading to reduction in cyber incidents
-- Staff using password-management software and two-factor authentication on all their accounts - work & personal
+- Staff using password-management software and two-factor authentication on all their accounts - work and personal
 - Reduction of response time for incidents (the ability to re-image a laptop after a virus versus re-installing from scratch)
 - Staff adhering to IT policies and best practices regarding BYOD (Bring Your Own Device, such as a phone or tablet, to the office), mobile security, data backup and secure communication.
-- Measures in place to ensure authorized access to sensitive data & systems
+- Measures in place to ensure authorized access to sensitive data and systems
 - Measures in place to safeguard physical access to the organization’s assets
 - Measures in pace to protect the online reputation of the organization via Facebook, Twitter, YouTube.
 - Number of digital security awareness sessions conducted with staff